 🗣 Talk

-An interactive web based geo-spatial tool for Integration of urban Green and Blue Infrastructure,
+An interactive web based tool for integration of urban Green and Blue Infrastructure, Slides

 Karsten Vennemann, TerraGIS